StevenTammen/StevenTammen.github.io/pages/priorities.md

 In general, such a diet would

-- Be free of or low in processed foods, added sugar, and processed/high omega-6 oils
+- Be free of or low in processed foods, added sugar, and high omega-6 oils
 - Be high in vegetables, naturally occurring antioxidants, and omega-3 fatty acids

-Whether you believe in evolution through natural selection or divine creation (of whatever form: Christian, Muslim, etc.), either way humans were not "designed" to eat processed foods.
+Whether you believe in evolution through natural selection or divine creation (of whatever form: Christian, Muslim, etc.), either way humans were not designed to eat processed foods.
 In practice, if you avoid buying anything packaged and pre-prepared (unless you know exactly what is in it and where it comes from), you will avoid most of the persistent health problems related to metabolic syndrome.
 You will have to cook for yourself, however.

 Some practical tips: